roaming97/ZipMyVid/README.md

 Compress your videos easily.

+# DISCLAIMER

+**This project is still a work in progress, expect bugs and unfinished features.**

 # What is this?

 **ZipMyVid** is a video compression web tool to make sending videos to your friends, inspired by [8mb.video](https://8mb.video).